jkimpro/OSS12/README.md

 </div>

-# SolarSystem
+# Solar System Simulator
-A C++ OpenGL project for Visual Studio 2012 with a solar system formed by the Sun, Earth, Moon and a statelite.
+A C++ OpenGL project for Visual Studio 2015 with a solar system formed by the Sun, Earth, Moon and a statelite.

 Copyright [Dan Cristia, Rotaru]